Songs About Food – A Delicious Menu of Music – Don’t Look if You’re on a Diet!

 “Sucking On A Chili Dog” parody of “Jack & Diane” by John Mellencamp

 Hell yeah!
 It’s National Chili Dog Day.
-You may know that I am from Detroit.
-What most people call a “Detroit-style” chili dog, we actually call a “Coney-Dog”, “Coney” or even “Coney Island”.
+What most people call a “Detroit-style” chili dog, is called a “Coney-Dog”, “Coney” or even “Coney Island” by Detroiters themselves.

-This style of hot dog was actually created by Greek immigrants that were living in Detroit after having spent a short time in New York City after entering the country.
-They borrowed the name from New York but invented it in Detroit.
+This style of hot dog was actually created by Greek immigrants that were living in Detroit after having spent a a little while in New York City and visiting the amusement park called Coney Island.
+They borrowed the name from New York but invented the now ubiquitous chili dog in downtown Detroit.

 A proper Detroit-style chili dog uses a ground beef based chili with no beans.
 It’s really just spiced up ground beef to be honest.
 Then you add chopped raw onions and mustard.
 That’s it.
 That’s a chili dog.
-I hope you can go suck on one today!
-And if you are in Detroit try the American Coney Island restaurant.
+FunHouse Radio hopes you get to suck on one today.
+And if you are ever in Detroit try the American Coney Island restaurant.
 I’d say they have the last word on the subject.

 courtesy of the hopeless housewife